froger-me/pirple-node-masterclass/Homework Assignment 1/README.md

 }
 ```

-route `/hello` with POST raw text "This is some silly test":
+route `/hello` with POST raw text "This is some silly test" (random Mocking Spongebob capitalisation):

 ```
 {
-	"hello": "Hello World! (try and give me a GET parameter \"name\")", "content": "THIS IS SOME SILLY TEST"
+	"hello": "Hello World! (try and give me a GET parameter \"name\")", "content": "ThIS iS SOmE SIlLY TesT""
 }
 ```

-route `/hello?name=pirple `with POST raw text "This is some silly test":
+route `/hello?name=pirple `with POST raw text "This is some silly test" (random Mocking Spongebob capitalisation):

 ```
 {
 	"hello": "Hello Pirple!",
-	"content": "THIS IS SOME SILLY TEST"
+	"content": "ThIS iS SOmE SIlLY TesT""
 }
 ```